-A DF grade will be awarded in all other cases where a student withdraws in the period after the designated DC deadline up until the last day of classes in the semester.
+A DF grade will be awarded in all other cases where a student withdraws in the period after the designated DC deadline up until the last day of classes in the session.
 At Sydney Law School, a student who receives a DF grade is deemed to have made an unsuccessful attempt at the unit concerned, and this is taken into account for the purposes of progression, exclusion, and in the calculation of the student’s WAM for the purpose of graduation ranking.

-Note: A 100% tuition fee liability, HECS-HELP or FEE-HELP debt will be incurred for any discontinuation after the census date.
+- A 100% tuition fee liability, HECS-HELP or FEE-HELP debt will be incurred for any discontinuation after the census date.

 - A DC grade will be granted if the student demonstrates, with appropriate and cogent evidence, that it is impossible or unreasonable for the student to continue their studies.